yawnoc/sfta/README.md

 IEEE Transactions on Reliability, Volume R-26, Issue 2.
 <<https://doi.org/10.1109/TR.1977.5220060>>]

-For fault trees with only AND gates and OR gates.
+For coherent fault trees (which have only AND gates and OR gates).

 ## License